toniscovia/headphones/README.md

+# HEADPHONES

-This project is about Implement a design from scratch So i am implementing  from scratch without any libraryor web page,and i used HTML /CSS.
+This project is about Implement a design from scratch So i am implementing  from scratch without any library or web page,and i will be using  HTML /CSS.
-Here is my email in case of any quest reach out to me toniaurorescovia@gmail.com
+Here is my email in case of any question reach out to me toniaurorescovia@gmail.com